INNVTV/NetCore-Clean-Architecture/README.md

  * Documents belonging to particular entity type for a specific account are named: **"EntityName-\<EntityId\>-Account-\<AccountId\>"**
  * Partitions that may exceed the 10gb limit should append a date key at the end: **"\<_docType\>-\<YYYYMM\>"**

+### DocumentType Dynamic Constants
+To ensure the integrity of the _docType naming convention the **Core.Common.Constants.DocumentTypes** static class should be used when assigning _docTypes to your DocumentModels.

 ## Recommended Deployment Scenario